ONSdigital/ras-party/API.md

 ---

 ### Add Respondent Token
-* `POST /party-api/v1/respondents/<respondent_id>/verification-tokens`
-  * This endpoint is deprecated and will be removed in future
 * `POST /party-api/v1/respondents/<respondent_id>/verification-token`
   * Updates a respondent's valid verification token based on `party_uuid`
   * Increases a respondent's password reset token base on `party_uuid`